 - Gluten Free Flour Blend - I tested this recipe with Bob's Red Mill 1 to 1 GF blend and King Arthur Measure for Measure.
 That doesn't mean others will not work; I have not tested other flours.

-- Xanthan Gum- if your gluten free blend doesn't contain this or guar gum, you will need to add it.
+- Xanthan Gum- if your gluten free blend doesn’t contain a binder like xanthan or or guar gum, you will need to add 3/4 teaspoon.

 - Sugar - Use regular white sugar.